Welcome to today's edition of the Rush 24-7 podcast.

 Proclaim your support for Obama right now.

-I said, George McGovern wants you to, and the only reason McGovern wants Obama to get the nomination to win is because Obama is going to lose bigger than McGovern did.
+And the only reason McGovern wants Obama to get the nomination and win is because Obama is going to lose bigger than McGovern did.

-And McGovern wants to see somebody Democrat Party lose by a larger margin than he did in 1972.
+And McGovern wants to see somebody, Democrat Party, lose by a larger margin than he did in 1972.

-I could not have made it more clear by telling the superdelegates to endorse Obama because it was a guaranteed loser for the Democrat Party.
+By telling the superdelegates to endorse Obama because it was a guaranteed loser for the Democrat Party.

-I was trying to tell them stop here.
+I was trying to tell them, stop here, wait a second, think about what you're doing.

 Knowing full well that when I tell them to go for Obama, their instinctive reaction is to not go for Obama.